Features, pricing, ratings, and pros and cons, compared head to head.

-The Sleuth Kit & Autopsy is a free digital forensics and incident response tool. timeliner is a free digital forensics and incident response tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics and incident response fit for your security stack.
+The Sleuth Kit & Autopsy is a free digital forensics tool. timeliner is a free digital forensics tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best digital forensics fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of available product data, here is our conclusion: